bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 ## Ergodicity

 When a signal is stationary, the exact calculation of the expected value operators is usually still cumbersome, because it requires knowledge of the entire random process.
-In practice we usually only have a limited amount of sample of one realization of the random process.
-If a random process is ergodic then this means that the statistical properties of the entire random process can be inferred from just a limited amount of samples of a single realization.
+In practice we usually only have a limited number of samples of a single realization of the random process.
+If a random process is ergodic, it means that the statistical properties of the entire random process can be inferred from just a limited number of samples of a single realization.
 In order for a signal to be ergodic it has to be stationary.
 Ergodicity is usually a big assumption that cannot always be confirmed, however, without this assumption the signal statistics could not be approximated.

-<br></br>

 ## Special case: zero-mean white noise

-There is one really important case of the auto-correlation function that is often used in the field of signal processing.
-Namely the auto-correlation function of zero-mean white noise.
-The auto-correlation function of a zero-mean white noise process can be determined as
+Given the implications of the central limit theorem, noise is often assumed to be zero-mean additive Gaussian white noise; for simplicity it is often simply called zero-mean white noise.
+Thus, it is useful to know auto-correlation function of such process, which is determined as
 \begin{equation} \label{eq:corr_white}
     r_X[l] = \mathrm{E}\Big[X[n]X^\ast[n-l]\Big] = \sigma_X^2\delta[l] =
     \begin{cases}